 What should you do if your Australian Cattle Dogs don’t like water?
 There are ways to teach your Cattle Dog to love water.
 It is all about introducing them to water and building their confidence.

-For most of this breed, liking water is innate.
+For most Cattle Dogs, liking water is innate.
 Even if you don’t introduce them to water early enough, it’s never too late for you to teach your Cattle Dogs how to swim.

-Start by introducing the water to them, help them get used to it, and build their confidence about it.
-Ordinarily, dog paws don’t reach the bottom when they get into the water.
-Instinct and fear of drowning will make them start paddling.
+Start by introducing the water to your heeler, help them get used to it, and then build their confidence about it.
+When a dog’s paws don’t reach the bottom when they get into the water, instinct and fear of drowning will make them start paddling.

-It is essential to note that you have to take your time with this process.
-It must be gradual and steady if your dog lacks prior exposure to water.
+So it is essential to note that you have to take your time introducing your ACD to water.
+It must be gradual and steady if your ACD lacks prior exposure to water.
 It might be too drastic and yield poor results if you start by dropping your dog in the water.

-You can start with light exposure to water.
-Start with shallow water, more like a bath, and let your Cattle Dog get used to having the water all over their body.
+Start with shallow water, and let your Cattle Dog get used to having the water all over its body.
 Some might love the water on the first contact, while others will require more attempts before they start liking it.

-You can make swimming fun for your dog.
-Consider tossing the dog’s favorite toy or ball in the water and raise their enthusiasm about getting it.
-If you are using something like children pools, you can get into the water yourself and ask them to follow you.
+You can make swimming fun for your cattle dog.
+Consider tossing their favorite toy or ball in the water.
+Raise their enthusiasm about getting it out of the water.
+If you are using something like a kiddie pool or shallow natural body of water, you can get into the water yourself and ask them to follow you.

 This teaching process sounds simple and fun, right?

-Another factor to consider all through this process is the safety of your dog.
+Another factor to consider throughout this process is the safety of your dog.
 Let us consider some water safety issues that might arise while teaching your Australian Cattle Dogs to like water.

 Safety Issues to Consider When Teaching Cattle Dogs to Like Water

-It is essential to identify the potential risks and safety concerns while teaching your dog how to swim.
+It is essential to identify the potential risks and safety concerns while teaching your ACD how to swim.
 Some safety issues to look out for include;

 - Drowning: One of the risks in teaching your Cattle Dog to like water is drowning.
 Ensure that you pay attention to their reaction to water and know when to pull them out.
 A life jacket might be essential if you are teaching them how to swim.

 - Swallowing Water: Swallowing water is similar to drowning.
-Ingesting too much water can lead to water intoxication in your Cattle Dogs.
+Ingesting too much water can lead to water intoxication in dogs.

-- Water in Ear: If your Cattle Dog submerges, they may get water in their ear.
+- Water in Ear: If your Cattle Dog submerges, it may get water in its ear.
 This situation can lead to ear infections.
 If this happens, ensure that you dry out your dog’s ear.
-Tilt and shake the dog and clean their ear with a dry and clean cloth.
+Tilt and shake the dog and clean its ear with a dry and clean cloth.

 - Fatigue: Swimming is one of the activities that rapidly drain out energy from your dog.
 As stated earlier, ten to fifteen minutes of continuous swimming is equivalent to a forty to sixty-minute walk.
 Keep an eye on your dogs and know when they are tired and need a break.

-There are numerous things interesting about Australian Cattle Dogs, and their swimming ability is undoubtedly one of them.
+There are numerous physical traits interesting about Australian Cattle Dogs, and their swimming ability is undoubtedly one of them.
 Cattle Dogs are generally natural swimmers that will jump into the water and have fun.
 For the few Cattle Dogs exceptions that appear not to like water, you can teach them to enjoy water and swim.
-Bottom line is, swimming is a great activity for Cattle Dogs!
+Bottom line is, that swimming is a great, physical activity for Cattle Dogs and their humans!